dhuppenkothen/machine-learning-tutorial/_episodes/04-FeatureEngineering.md

 - "For the current problem of classifying candy, there are a number of features related to the appearance that may be useful."
 ---

-So how do we approach the problem of sorting candy in practice?
+### How do we approach the problem of sorting candy in practice?

 If you look at the picture from [Episode 2](ep2), you probably notice some difference between the different types of candy.
 Humans tend to be very good at classification.
 Many of you can probably take one look at the picture and immediately recognize that some candy are different than others.
 You can make categories of different candy based on their appearance, and crucially, you probably don't even have to articulate *what* exactly is different about one sweet compared to another: you can just tell.
 This, of course, extends past the visual domain: I could give you different types of candy to touch, and you could tell the difference by touch, too.

-So what do we do?
-Can we throw the candy into our robot, and the robot will just know where to sort the candy?
-Well, no. Our ability to classify objects is trained from early childhood, and rests upon many hours of learning and experience.
+Our ability to classify objects is trained from early childhood, and rests upon many hours of learning and experience.
-A computer, being a machine, generally operates accordingt to *rules* and *models*: we need to tell it what to do!
+A computer, on the other hand, generally operates according to *rules* and *models*.
+We need to tell it what to do!

-In the case of machine learning, we will tell it to optimize a *model*: this is a mathematical equation or set of mathematical equations that describe how to put our candy into different categories.
-These mathematical equations have *free parameters*: we don't know from first principles how exactly to write them down.
-What exactly those mathematical equations are, we'll talk about in a later lesson, and see some examples from the numerous algorithms that exist.
-Along with the mathematical description of the algorithm, we will give the computer a second ingredient: candy for whom we know whether they're skittles or M&Ms or jellybeans, because you and your friends like all of those so much, you've always got a couple of small bags at home.
-But how do we combine our candy, which are real, physical objects, with the mathematical equations of our model?
+In the case of machine learning, we will tell the computer to optimize a *model*, a mathematical equation or set of mathematical equations that describe how to put our candy into different categories.
+We'll talk more about some exact mathematical equations in a later lesson.
+For now, it's important to understand that these mathematical equations have *free parameters*, and that we don't know from first principles how exactly to write them down.

+Along with the mathematical description of the algorithm, we will give the computer a second ingredient: the _training set_.
+The training set are data points (in our case, individual pieces of candy) for which we already know whether they're skittles, M&M's, or jellybeans.

+### How do we combine our candy, which are real, physical objects, with the mathematical equations of our model?

 We need to make explicit what our eyes and brains do automatically: find descriptors of our objects that might separate them into different classes.
 In machine learning, we call these descriptors *features*: they are generally _summaries_ of our information